 The DataWarrior installation already comes with various sample data files.
 These include FDA-approved drugs, compound collections with physico-chemical properties or measured pKa values, kinase ligands, and a few files with non-chemical content to illustrate various program features.

 Since version 4.2.2 DataWarrior is able to generate conformers.
 The algorithm uses a combination of self-organization and rule-based approach.
 The latter is based on statistical data derived from a large number of 3-dimensional, diverse, organic structures from a crystallographic database.
 The de-facto standard source for organic, crystallographic molecule structures would be the Cambridge Structural Database (CSD).
 Its license, however, does not permit to derive and publish geometrical statistical data as part of an open source package.
 Luckily, there is an open alternative, the Crystallography Open Database (COD).
-While this database consists of one CIF file per structure, Saulius Grazulis and Antanas Vaitkus from the COD have built an automatic procedure to convert the database into a format that is more suited for cheminformaticians using Perl, Java and OpenChemLib.
-Here you may download a COD snapshot with 215,995 quality-checked 3D-structures in DataWarrior format (112,670 organic, 94,913 metalorganic, 8412 inorganic structures, 292.7 MByte, COD snapshot, March 24, 2018).
+While this database consists of one CIF file per structure, Saulius Grazulis and Antanas Vaitkus from the COD have built an automatic procedure to convert the database into DataWarrior format, which is more suitable for cheminformaticians.
+Their procedure uses a combination of Perl, Java and OpenChemLib.
+Here you may download a COD snapshot with 269'247 quality-checked 3D-structures in DataWarrior format (143'962 organic, 116'255 metalorganic, and 9030 inorganic structures, 371 MByte, COD snapshot, August 2, 2021).